beatnik-ditty/advent-of-node/README.md

 To build and run the apps, open the Nx Console extension and navigate to `react-app` and `express-app` under the _apps_ directory.
 To solve puzzles, I recommend running

 ```
-react-app:preview:production
+react-app:build:production
 express-app:serve:development
 ```

-to host the React app at _http://localhost:4300_ and serve the Express app at _http://localhost:3333_
+The first step generates the static files for `react-app`. `express-app` will then serve them at the default base url of _http://localhost:3333_

 Alternatively, I've set up some build and run tasks in the tasks.json for use in this project.
 Look there for some guidelines on setting keybindings.